- Purchase the complete Expat Arrivals Perth Guide (PDF)

 Taxis in Perth

-There are a number of local taxi services operating in Perth, alongside big-name companies such as Uber.
+There are a number of local taxi services operating in Perth alongside big-name companies such as Uber.
+To avoid possibly long waits at the taxi rank, it's best to order a cab ahead of time via phone or online.

 While tipping taxi drivers in Perth is not customary, adding a small gratuity is always appreciated.